-The CSA has not directly purchased or developed capital assets,
+The CSA has not directly purchased or developed capital assets, such as fleet vehicles.

-&lt;sup>93 Contra Costa County Department of Conservation & Development, Transportation Demand Management Ordinance Guide, December 2009, p.
+&lt;sup>92 Contra Costa County Department of Conservation & Development, Transportation Demand Management Ordinance Guide, December 2009, p.
 27.

-&lt;sup>94 Prior to 1996, the shuttle offered three routes to three destinations: Countrywood Shopping Center, downtown Walnut Creek and Sun Valley Mall.
+&lt;sup>93 Prior to 1996, the shuttle offered three routes to three destinations: Countrywood Shopping Center, downtown Walnut Creek and Sun Valley Mall.
 Ridership was low and there were no complaints about discontinuation of the two routes in 1996.
 A 1997 study found that key factors contributing to poor patronage include low service frequency and excessive on-board travel times caused by one-way loop circulation through the Centre.
 Travel times precluded the majority of employees from using the shuttle within a one-hour lunch break.